-We have some FREE Volunteer Taster Days coming up.
+We almost always have volunteering sessions coming up, so get in touch if you would like to get involved.
 Join Wild things! for a fun filled day in the woods, and learn new skills in bushcraft, conservation and outdoor leadership.
 Download the Participant Form and email to email@example.com if you are interested.

 Volunteers are an important part of the Wild things! team.
 During your time with us, we will provide training and support whilst you will help us on a range of our programmes in a variety of ways.

 Over time you will become a role model for our younger participants; leading group games and teaching some of the field craft you learn with us.
 You will get the chance to help our Activity Leaders in all aspects of our courses from learning to prepare for a session, coming along to Forest Schools, helping on our wilderness skills camps, You can choose to volunteer on short regular sessions, or on a longer wild camping experience – the tasks you will need to carry out and the skills you will learn vary from case to case.

 In return for your commitment and time, Wild things! will offer you a range of training opportunities, from the initial Youth Leader Training course to a First Aid Certificate through to the chance to participate in the nationally recognised NCFE Level 2 Intermediate Bushcraft Award or our accredited Woodland Activity Leader training.

 After your time with us as a volunteer we will support you in your next steps by signposting you to further training opportunities and where possible, help guide you with your career aspirations.